overviewer/Minecraft-Overviewer/README.rst

     command.
 You could, for example, output all chunk files that are older than a certain date.
 Or perhaps you can incrementally update your map by passing in a subset of chunks each time.
 It's up to you!

+    !Check scripts directory for bash scripts which use rsync to generate a chunklist.
+With my modifications to the chunklist render algorithm, you can expect a massive speedup on large maps

 --lighting
     This option enables map lighting, using lighting information stored by